openyurtio/openyurt/README.md

 - **Yurt tunnel (server/agent)**: `TunnelServer` connects with the `TunnelAgent` daemon running in each edge node via a reverse proxy to establish a secure network access between the cloud site control plane and the edge nodes that are connected to the intranet.

+In addition, OpenYurt also includes auxiliary controllers for integration and customization purposes.
-- **Node resource manager**: It manages local node resources of OpenYurt cluster in a unified manner.
+- **Node resource manager**: It manages edge node resources other than CPU/Memory of OpenYurt cluster in a unified manner.
-  It currently manages LVM, QuotaPath and Pmem Memory.
+  It currently supports managing LVM, QuotaPath and Pmem Memory.
   Please refer to [node-resource-manager](https://github.com/openyurtio/node-resource-manager) for more details.
-- **Yurt-edgex-manager**: It manages EdgeX Foundry lifecycle(including deploy, delete, update) in OpenYurt cluster.
+- **Yurt-edgex-manager**: It manages EdgeX Foundry software suite lifecycle such as create, delete, update in OpenYurt cluster.
   Please refer to [yurt-edgex-manager](https://github.com/openyurtio/yurt-edgex-manager) for more details.
-- **Yurt-device-controller**: Leverage existing edge computing platforms, like EdgeX Foundry, and uses Kubernetes custom resources to manage edge devices.
+- **Yurt-device-controller**: It uses Kubernetes custom resources to manage edge devices hosted by the existing edge computing platforms, such as EdgeX Foundry.
   Please refer to [yurt-device-controller](https://github.com/openyurtio/yurt-device-controller) for more details.

 ## Before you begin